robertecurtin/lua-board-display/README.md

-## lua-board-display
+## lua-display-grid

-Displays a blank board, then periodically calls the provided function at a given rate.
+Displays a blank 800x600 screen, then periodically calls the provided function at a given rate.

 That function can then update the image at a given coordinate.